ruturajdesai92/bank_investments/README.md

 # README

-Business logic is return in MfInvestmentService.
+Business logic is written in MfInvestmentService.

 * Ruby and Rails version
   ruby 2.7.2